algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-The vision behind this project is to help people chose better wine assortiment<sup><a id="1-bis" href="#1">[1]</a></sup> for their meal all day long, even when there is no department expert in the store.
-Allowing new commers and tourist to try and find by themselves new and local product.
+The vision behind this project is to help people choose better wine assortments <sup><a id="1-bis" href="#1">[1]</a></sup> for their meal all day long, even when there is no department expert in the store.
+This allows newcomers and tourists to try and find new and local products for themselves.

 ---